 Hope to inspire you to be your best work-from-home self!
 Happy continued self-care <3

-On Tulip and Sage, we only select and feature products we love!
-We do work with affiliates, and if you purchase a product from a link used in this article, we may earn a small commission amount.
+On Tulip and Sage, we only select and feature products we love and think you’ll love too!
+We do work with affiliates, and if you purchase a product from a link used in this post, we may earn a small commission amount which helps us keep the blog running.
+Thank you for supporting T&S!

 OUTFIT # 1